-Click Here for Trade Show Planning Timeline >>
+Click for Planning Timeline >>

-The first step in the planning process is to identify opportunistic conferences and events that reach your target audience of potential buyers.
+The first step in the trade show planning process is to identify opportunistic conferences and events

-Start the research process by talking with current customers and learn about the events they attend.
-Then, contact professional organizations and colleagues in your industry for additional suggestions.
+research process by talking with current customers and learn about the

-Online trade show planning directories are another valuable resource, as well as your local chamber of commerce and area business associations.
+Online trade show directories are another valuable resource, as well as your local chamber of commerce and area business associations.
 Once you find an event that looks opportunistic, request to review lists of past vendors and attendees, if available from the show sponsor.
+Ensure the show you select draws the type and number of prospects you want.
+Other considerations include geography, timing, cost, and sponsor reputation.

 Then, develop a detailed plan and tradeshow check list that includes these steps: